wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-mysql-deploy-use-ftp.md

 - [PHP - FTP](/documentation/articles/web-sites-php-mysql-deploy-use-ftp)
 - [Python](/documentation/articles/web-sites-python-ptvs-django-mysql)

-This tutorial shows you how to create a PHP-MySQL web site and how to deploy it using FTP.
+This tutorial shows you how to create a PHP-MySQL web app and how to deploy it using FTP.
 This tutorial assumes you have [PHP][install-php], [MySQL][install-mysql], a web server, and an FTP client installed on your computer.
 The instructions in this tutorial can be followed on any operating system, including Windows, Mac, and  Linux.
-Upon completing this guide, you will have a PHP/MySQL web site running in Azure.
+Upon completing this guide, you will have a PHP/MySQL web app running in Azure.

 You will learn:

-* How to create a web site and a MySQL database using the Azure Management Portal.
-Because PHP is enabled in web sites by default, nothing special is required to run your PHP code.
+* How to create a web app and a MySQL database using the Azure Management Portal.
+Because PHP is enabled in Web Apps by default, nothing special is required to run your PHP code.
 * How to publish your application to Azure using FTP.

-By following this tutorial, you will build a simple registration web site in PHP.
-The application will be hosted in a web site.
+By following this tutorial, you will build a simple registration web app in PHP.
+The application will be hosted in a Web App.
 A screenshot of the completed application is below:

 ![Azure PHP Web Site][running-app]

-##Create a web site and set up FTP publishing
+##Create a web app and set up FTP publishing

-Follow these steps to create a web site and a MySQL database:
+Follow these steps to create a web app and a MySQL database:

 1. Login to the [Azure Management Portal][management-portal].
 2. Click the **+ New** icon on the bottom left of the Azure Management Portal.